nojronatron/nojronatron.github.io/continuing-education/dotnet-maui-learnings.md

 - A row of touchable controls is permanently displayed at top or bottom of the screen.
 - Mechanism to select between pages in a multi-page app.

+Stack:

+- URI-based navigation.
+- Allows drilling-down into content.
+- Routes to any page in the app, forward and backwards.

 ### Flyout Navigation

 Composed of: